Janet Rooney, MOMSc

 Rhythm

 The body exists harmoniously in a rhythmic flow.
 Restrictions that occur in the body abate rhythm, disrupt coordination between structures, and restrict symmetry and range in mobility.
 We have rhythm in our gait cycle, rhythm in our circulation, our breath cycles, our autonomic nervous system tone, our sleep-wake cycles, and within each joint.
 Rhythm also matters in treatment as how a practitioner handles the body can influence how the body’s nervous system responds to and accepts treatment.
-Rhythmic handling optimizes the yielding capacity of bodily tissues and reduces the body’s reaction of guarding.
-There is also rhythm in how an osteopathic manual practitioner thinks through their treatment, as they prioritize and sequence their assessment findings while always correlating to other parts of the body.

 A smooth coordinated rhythm between all parts and systems allows for a body equilibrium that sets the stage for enhanced vitality.